Plazide/fauna-gql-upload/README.md

 Version `2.0.0` hasn't introduced too many breaking changes, so migration should be fairly simple.
 Here are the changes that might cause issues.

 ### No more global installs
 Fauna GQL Upload previously supported global installation to be used as a CLI.
 Support for global installations has been removed.
 If you have a previous global installation, I suggest removing that from your system.
-To continue using the package, you'll simply have to follow the [installation](#install) and [configuration](#configuration) sections below.
+To continue using the package, you'll simply have to follow the [getting started section](https://fgu-docs.com/getting-started) in the documentation.

 ### You need a local installation of `faunadb`
 It was previously possible to use Fauna GQL Upload without a local `faunadb` installation.
 This is no longer possible, the package now relies solely on the `faunadb` version that you install.